barend-erasmus/yeoman-tutorial/README.md

 Yeoman helps you to kick-start new projects, prescribing best practices and tools to help you stay productive.

-Yeoman is a command line tool which enables you the create projects from scaffolding templates referred to as generators.
+Yeoman is a command line tool which enables you to create projects from scaffolding templates referred to as generators.
 These generators are fully customizable and can also be parameterized.

 ## Installing Yeoman